sighupio/gatekeeper-policy-manager/README.md

 COPY --from=downloader --chown=root:root /tmp/aws-iam-authenticator /usr/local/bin/
 ```

-You may need to add also the `aws` CLI for debugging purposes, you can use the same approach as before.
+You can also add the `aws` CLI for debugging.
+Use the same approach as before.

 > [!NOTE]
 > Make sure that your `kubeconfig` has the `apiVersion` set as `client.authentication.k8s.io/v1beta1`